 Our gardens make up a valuable resource for wildlife, even more so as many wild areas and green spaces are lost to factors such as development.
 Wildlife-friendly gardens can provide vital habitat links for our species especially if they connect to country parks and nature reserves.
 Our neighbourhood wildlife corridors will engage neighbourhoods in Falkirk, Stirling and Clackmannanshire – supporting local residents in creating wildlife-friendly gardens and green spaces close to them.
 Come Forth for Wildlife’s activities will be running throughout these neighbourhoods and you will be able to pick up the Neighbourhood Wildlife Corridors booklet and learn how to become a Garden Guardian!
 See the latest here.

 Our Mapestry activity is now complete!
 We have worked with communities across the Forth Valley to create a map tapestry depicting the heritage of the Forth Valley.
 12 groups / venues have created their visions and images of heritage in the Forth Valley – wildlife, local landscapes and attractions which are important to them.
-The Mapestry is currently being finalised but once completed will go on a two year tour – being on display in 17 venues across Falkirk, Stirling and Clackmannanshire.
-See the latest here.
+The Mapestry is currently on a two year tour – being on display in 17 venues across Falkirk, Stirling and Clackmannanshire.
+Learn more about the Mapestry here.

 With the Mapestry artwork completed you can see the latest on the Mapestry Tour throughout 2021 – 2023 here!

-Free training courses will be held throughout the region to focus on two topics; amphibian and reptile survey methods & ecology and habitat management for reptiles and amphibians.
-These courses will offer in-depth knowledge and techniques on each topic – featuring theoretical and practical elements.
+Our free training courses are now complete!
+They were held throughout the region to focus on two topics; amphibian and reptile survey methods & ecology and habitat management for reptiles and amphibians.
+These courses offered in-depth knowledge and techniques on each topic – featuring theoretical and practical elements.
 By sharing these skills with landowners, site managers and grounds maintenance staff we can increase knowledge of our amphibians and reptiles and how to manage habitat for their benefit.
 To see more click here.

-Our new pond doctor stalls have been developed from experience and feedback from numerous events – where we have identified that our staff’s knowledge of pond creation and maintenance is sought after by the public attending events throughout Scotland.
-With this in mind our pond doctor stalls will be set-up at busy events throughout the Forth Valley to expertise on pond creation and management with staff on hand to answer specific questions anyone may have about ponds.
-See the latest news on the Pond Doctor here.
+Our new pond doctor stalls were developed from experience and feedback from numerous events – where we identified that our staff’s knowledge of pond creation and maintenance is sought after by the public attending events throughout Scotland.
+With this in mind our pond doctor stalls were set-up at busy events throughout the Forth Valley to offer expertise on pond creation and management with staff on hand to answer specific questions anyone may have had about ponds.

-An exciting, novel activity new to Froglife are our virtual reality exhibitions.
-These allow people the chance to experience the dangers of road crossings through the eyes of a toad and find out more about wildlife tunnels.
-We will visit busy events with our virtual reality exhibition which will ask the question When Will Wildlife Get The Green Light?
-See our events page for the latest Virtual Reality Experience: https://www.froglife.org/what-we-do/events/
+An exciting, novel activity new to Froglife was our virtual reality exhibitions.
+These allowed people the chance to experience the dangers of road crossings through the eyes of a toad and find out more about wildlife tunnels.
+We visited busy events with our virtual reality exhibition which asked the question When Will Wildlife Get The Green Light?

 The Come Forth for Wildlife project will focus on large-scale habitat creation and restoration works within the Forth Valley for the benefit of amphibians, reptiles and a wealth of other wildlife.
 As the project is focussed on a particular region, it allows these habitats to be created with connectivity in mind – allowing wildlife to move between green corridors and counter-act the effects of habitat fragmentation identified as causing declines in some of our common species.